Affine Chabauty II: Introduction

 \subsection{Acknowledgements}

+We thank the anonymous referees for their helpful comments.
 The first author is supported by a Walter Benjamin Scholarship from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project number LE 5634/1, and also acknowledges support from the DFG through TRR 326 Geometry and Arithmetic of Uniformized Structures, project number 444845124.
 The second author is supported by a Minerva Fellowship of the Minerva Stiftung Gesellschaft für die Forschung mbH and also acknowledges support through a guest postdoc fellowship at the Max Planck Institute for Mathematics in Bonn and through an NWO Grant, project number VI.Vidi.192.106.